gchure/phd/docs/src/chapter_01/section_02_molecular_adaptation.md

 G-protein coupled receptors [@canals2012], quorum sensing [@swem2008], and transcriptional regulation [@huang2018, @lindsley2006a], to name a few of many examples.
-Despite the objective complexity in the molecular structures of all of these allosteric molecules, they can be frequently be reduced to simple cartoons where the details of conformational changes, substrate binding affinities, and more can be massaged into a small set of key details.
+Despite the objective complexity in the molecular structures of all of these allosteric molecules, they can frequently be reduced to simple cartoons where the details of conformational changes, substrate binding affinities, and more can be massaged into a small set of key details.
 @Fig:allostery (A) shows the molecular structures of a variety of allosteric